 Serving Wayne County and southeast Georgia cancer patients: Meet medical oncologists Dr. Jeyanthi Ramanarayanan and Dr. Ajaz Bulbul

 Board-certified oncologists and hematologists Dr. Jeyanthi Ramanarayanan – known as Dr. Ram to her patients – and Dr. Ajaz Bulbul see patients weekly at our Wayne County Oncology Infusion Center in Jesup.
 Serving our regional communities in southeast Georgia is important to both doctors.
-At our Jesup and Waycross offices, we see patients from the following counties and more:
+At our Jesup offices, we see patients from the following counties and more:

 - Wayne County